aws-samples/amazon-mq-enterprise-integration-patterns/labs/lab-3.md

 mvn camel:run
 ```

 That's it!!! for Lab 3.
 Congratulations on completing Lab 3.
-Now you can start the Lab 4.
+Now you can start implementing the use case.
+See [fully implemented solution](solution.md) for one way to implement.
+Not necessarily the only way!!